MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notifications-for-android.md

 ## Configuring the Android notification channel

 > [!NOTE]
-> The **Google** and **Firebase** developer consoles experience changes regularly.
+> The Google and Firebase developer consoles experience changes regularly.
 The setup description in this section best describes the values you need - and how to get them - as of June 2017.

 ### Google and Firebase setup

-There are three **Google** websites that you must use and synchronize.
-In **Google/Firebase**, there are both Projects and Apps:
+There are three Google websites that you must use and synchronize.
+In Google/Firebase, there are both Projects and Apps:

 - **Project**:
   - Ensure that your project is set up and accessible from the [Google API Manager](https://console.developers.google.com/).